AndrewDisher/mbta-dashboard/README.md

 To ensure that the dashboard is stable and easily re-deployed given any number of feature or styling changes, its package dependencies were tracked using the `renv` R package.
 This creates a json-like file, titled *renv.lock*, which stores information about each dependency, its version, and subsequent dependencies.

+## Effort In Build the Application
+The total amount of time invested in creting this application was about 7 days, much of which was spent finding the data, examining variable definitions, and cleaning the data.

+## Special Mentions
+Thank you to appsilon for creting the `rhino` R/Shiny framework, which was used to create the application.
+Additionally, thank your for created the Appsilon template bundle, which greatly inspired the design choices used to create the app.

 Shinyapps.io ensured base linux dependencies were managed before deploying to a server, however a dockerfile could easily be used to track this information as well in the case of deploying to, for example, an AWS EC2 instance.
 This is my typical approach, since I typically deploy my apps to EC2 instances.
 Shinyapps.io was chosen this time because I wanted to explore other options.